Zefeng2018/Plant-Gene-Expression-Prediction/README.md

     Rscript PGEP.R  -b bam_file_director/ -g genome.gtf -e gene_expression.txt -o outfile_name -m LR

+**Input request

+The file director (-b options) containing alignment files (.bam) shoud be named as follows:
+1. Histone modifications data from ChIP-Seq should be named as, e.g., H3K4me3.bam.
+2. DHS data should be named as e.g., DNaseI.bam.
+3. Transcription factors data from ChIP-Seq should be named as TF's name, e.g., AT1G22640.bam.
+Notes: all the .bam files shoud be indexed using samtools under same director before using this script.

 **Output file 1 (example): Predictive and orignial mesured gene expression levels (log2)**

     predicted	    measured	    method